dimawestcoast/dimawestcoast.github.io/README.md

 ![Photographer's Name Photography Portfolio](/path/to/cover/image.jpg) <!-- Add a cover image for your portfolio -->

-## About This is my photography page. please fee free to contact me via email to instagram to set up a photosession.
+## About This is my photography page.
+Please fee free to contact me via email to instagram to set up a photosession.

 Briefly introduce yourself as a photographer and describe the focus or style of your photography.